 On the hard ground of reality

 At Best of HR – Berufebilder.de® schreibt a graduate, frustrated by hundreds of applications with cancellation: “I have often asked myself why I studied at all.
 You come from the university so motivated and euphoric after completing your studies to find that Company would like to hire the specialists with the longest professional experience. "

 For a long time I believed that the problem was primarily that of humanities and social scientists, ie those graduates whose degrees on the labor market have the lowest usability.
 It turns out not only with this comment outthat the problem has long been concerned with graduates of other disciplines, including those who are supposed to be so highly motivated.
 What's wrong?

 Do the universities blame?

 Maybe it is simply the universities that are responsible for the dilemma, our educational system, the Professorwho do not know what they should teach the students?
-Maybe there are also historical reasons, such as our educational ideal, which, in spite of the transition to the Bachelor, is still linked to Humboldt's "Learning in Loneliness and Freedom".
+Perhaps there are also historical reasons such as our ideal of education, which despite the changeover to the Bachelor still has Humboldt's “learning in loneliness and freedom”

 Recently, I talked to a manager in tourism, who incidentally had completed vocational training and no college.
 Skilled workers are actually absent in the industry, also because pay is poor and working hours are rather erratic.

 Too much academicisation?

 For him, the academy's education was the culprit of the dilemma.
 He said sensibly:

-"For some time, the universities, and indeed looking for students, have discovered the industry for themselves.
+“For some time now, the universities, even looking for students, have discovered the industry for themselves.
 And they often instill unrealistic ideas into the students, for example regarding salary.
-And with these exaggerated ideas, the graduates then come onto the job market. "
+And with these exaggerated ideas, the graduates then come to the job market. ”